Record oil output cuts fail to make waves in coronavirus-hit market

 Highlighting the scarcity of available storage capacity, Australia’s Energy and Emissions Reduction Minister Angus Taylor on Monday said that the country is working on an agreement to buy oil and store it with the U.S. strategic reserves.

 China, the world’s largest oil importer, remains the outlier.
-Its refiners are set to raise crude oil throughput this month by 10% from March as the country where the coronavirus originated at the end of last year recovers from the outbreak faster than elsewhere.
+Its refiners are set to raise crude oil throughput this month by 10% from March as the country where the coronavirus originated recovers from the outbreak faster than elsewhere.

 “China is unlikely to make any firm commitment, especially as Far East consumers are still paying a premium for Mideast supplies versus western consumers,” one Beijing-based state oil company official said on condition of anonymity, citing company policy.